DCC-Lab/PyHardwareLibrary/README-USB.md

 This of course is completely expected: two programs cannot send commands at the same time to a device through the same channels, the device would have no way of knowing what to do.
 Therefore, we will only be able to communicate with devices that the operating system has not **matched**.
 Many problems on Windows originate from this: an incorrect driver is installed and claims the device (erroneously).
 You then have to remove the driver from the registry to avoid having a match that prevents the right driver from controlling the device.

-However, with scientific equipment that is usually defined as a *vendor-specific device* with a *vendor-specific protocol*, the system will rarely match and we will be able to have access to the USB interface and communicate through the various endpoints.
+However, with scientific equipment that is usually defined as a *vendor-specific device* with a *vendor-specific protocol*, the system will rarely match and we will be able to have access to the USB interface and communicate with the device through the various endpoints.

 ### Programming a new USB device

-Coming soon.
+This section will provide an example on how to go about programming a device.
+I am thinking of programming the Mightex line CCD, but this remains to be determined.

 # References